monastri/monastri.github.io/notes-philosophy-erisology-altruism-spirituality.md

 ## What is this?

-This is the "philosophy, erisology, altruism, culture and spirituality" section of [this notebook](https://monastri.github.io/).
+This is the "philosophy, erisology, altruism and spirituality" section of [this notebook](https://monastri.github.io/).

 <a name="#overview"></a>